 - Accounting Specialist

 - Administrator

 - Full Access

 - HR

 - Read Only

 - Maintenance

 - Spec Ed Coordinator

 - Spec Ed Secretary

 - Sr. Secretary

+- A complete list of permissions is kept on file in the technology department.

 Special Education System

 The State of New Hampshire provides the District access to the NH Special Education Information System (NHSEIS) that houses all student IEP information.
 Access accounts to NHSEIS is maintained by the District's Director of Special Services office through the MyNHDOE single sign on portal.
 A user role determines the user's authority and applicable permissions within the NHSEIS system.
 The established roles are as follows: